What Should I Do if Someone in My House Has COVID-19?

 Learn more about COVID-19 testing in Fort Worth, TX

 Whether through a telemedicine appointment or by using online scheduling to make an appointment for a COVID-19 test, it’s important to know your own health status to prevent spreading COVID-19 to others.
-Our board-certified medical team is prepared to help you navigate, keeping both you and your loved ones safe, including if someone you live with has COVID-19.
+Our medical team is prepared to help you navigate, keeping both you and your loved ones safe, including if someone you live with has COVID-19.

 As the COVID-19 pandemic winds down, continue washing your hands, practicing social distancing, and getting vaccinated as soon as possible.
 Conveniently located in Fort Worth, TX, University Urgent Care serves the Frisco Heights, Tanglewood, Paschal, and TCU neighborhood areas.